Menu

 Wampatuck began selling his lands to European settlers in the 1640s or 1650s (although “selling” is a relative term, since Europeans and Native Americans held distinctly different views on the notion of land ownership vs. use or stewardship).
 The area known as Mattakeeset — today’s Pembroke and Hanson — was transferred to the Europeans in 1662.
 However 1,000 acres of this area, directly abutting the ponds, was retained as property of Wampatuck and his descendants.
 Queen Patience, granddaughter of Wampatuck, retained significant acreage on Furnace Pond, but sold it to European settlers before her death in 1788.

 Please bear in mind that Native American cultures often favor oral histories to written ones.
 Much of what’s recorded about the history of the South Shore is from the perspective of European settlers.
 It’s not the whole story.
-To learn more about our local tribes, we encourage you to interact with their members.
+To learn more about local Native American tribes, we encourage you to interact with their members.
 The Mattakeeset band of the Massachusett and the Massachusett tribe at Ponkapoag both share information on their websites.

 Habitats and Wildlife